scream314/cicada3301/liber_primus.md

 <a href="assets/2014/liber-primus-complete/15.jpg"><img src="thumbnails/liber-primus-complete/thumb.15.jpg" alt="15.jpg" class="img-thumbnail" style="height: 200px"></a>

-Decoding the runes on the page using a Vignere cipher and key `CIRCUMFERENCE` yields:
+Decoding the runes on the page using a Vigenere cipher and key `FIRFUMFERENFE` yields:

     PED THE STUDENT,AND SAID"THE
     VOICE THAT JUST SAID YOU HAV